Stand by Me (film): Plot

-Writer Gordon “Gordie” Lachance reads a newspaper article about a fatal stabbing.
-He recalls an incident from when he was 12 years old when he, his best friend, Chris Chambers, and two other friends, Teddy Duchamp and Vern Tessio, went searching for the body of a missing boy named Ray Brower near the fictional town of Castle Rock, Oregon, during Labor Day weekend in 1959.
-As a child, Gordie's parents largely ignored him due to grief over the death of his big brother, Denny.
+In 1985, writer Gordon "Gordie" Lachance reads a newspaper article about the death of his childhood best friend, Chris Chambers.
+In an extended flashback, Gordie tells about his experiences on Labor Day weekend in 1959, when he was 12 years old.

-Vern overhears his older brother, Billy, talking with his friend, Charlie, about finding the body.
-Billy does not want to inform the police because it could draw attention to a car theft he and Charlie committed.

-When Vern tells his friends about the body, the four boys — hoping to become local heroes — decide to go look for it.
-After Chris steals his father's pistol, he and Gordie run into local hoodlums "Ace" Merrill and Chris's older brother, "Eyeball."
-Ace threatens Chris with a lit cigarette and steals Gordie's Yankees cap, which was a gift from Denny.
+On that Labor Day weekend, Gordie is with Chris Chambers and two other friends, Teddy Duchamp and Vern Tessio, in a treehouse in their hometown of Castle Rock.
+Vern tells the other boys that he overheard his older brother, Billy, talking with a friend about finding the body of a missing boy named Ray Brower outside of town.
+Billy did not tell the police of his discovery because doing so would likely have led the police to discover a car theft he and his friend committed.
+Gordie, Chris, Teddy, and Vern decide to look for the body themselves, believing that discovering the body could make them local heroes.
+After Chris steals his father's Colt M1911A1 pistol, he and Gordie run into town bully John "Ace" Merrill and Chris' older brother, Richard "Eyeball" Chambers.
+Ace threatens Chris with a lit cigarette and steals Gordie's Yankees cap; the cap had been a gift from Gordie's older brother, Denny, who had died in an accident earlier that year.

-The boys begin their trip.
+The boys begin their journey.
 After stopping at a junkyard for water, they are caught trespassing by owner Milo Pressman and his dog, Chopper.
-Once they escape over a fence, Milo calls Teddy's mentally ill veteran father a "loony" and refers to how he almost burned Teddy's ear off.
-An enraged Teddy tries to attack Milo but the other boys restrain him.
+Milo calls Teddy's mentally ill veteran father a "loony" and says that he almost burned Teddy's ear off.
+An enraged Teddy tries to attack Milo, but the other boys restrain him.
 The four continue their hike, and Chris encourages Gordie to fulfill his potential as a writer despite his father's disapproval.
-When they cross a railroad bridge, Gordie and Vern are nearly killed by an approaching train but jump off the tracks and escape serious injury.
+Later, Gordie and Vern are nearly hit by a passing train while crossing a train bridge.

-In the evening, as the boys camp, Gordie tells a fictional story he created about "David 'Lard-Ass' Hogan", an obese boy who is constantly bullied.
-Seeking payback, he enters a pie-eating contest and throws up deliberately, inducing mass vomiting among everyone there.
+In the evening, Gordie tells a story he created about the fictional character of David "Lard-Ass" Hogan, an obese boy who is constantly bullied.
+Seeking payback, Lard-Ass downs a bottle of castor oil and eats a raw egg before entering a pie-eating contest.
+During the contest, Lard-Ass throws up deliberately, which leads to mass vomiting among the other contestants and the audience.
+Gordie calls the event a "barf-o-rama".